 I am a deacon at Christ Church Cathedral, Chaplain to Liturgical Ministries & Assistant to the Dean for Liturgy, and the director of development and communications at theCrisis Centre of BC.

 Born on the territories of the Tk’emlúps te Secwe̓pemc people (Kamloops, BC), I was raised in the Roman Catholic Church and moved to Coast Salish territories (Vancouver, BC) in 2006.
-I joined the Anglican Church as a member of St. James’ Anglican, Vancouver while studying at Vancouver School of Theology.
+I joined the Anglican Church as a member of St. James’ Anglican, Vancouver while studying at the Vancouver School of Theology in 2006.

 I have worked in communications and engagement for most of my professional career and hold a BA in history, an MA in theology, and an MA in cultural studies.
-I also hold a number of professional certificates in public relations, leadership and facilitation, conflict resolution, fundraising, and public participation/consultation.
+I also hold a number of professional certificates in public relations, leadership and facilitation, conflict resolution, fundraising, public consultation, and public policy.

 What I do here

-I can often be found in the front row of my favourite Thursday evening spin class or Saturday morning BOSU fit class.
-I also enjoy reading books on topics such as deconstruction, poststructuralism, queer theory, critical race theory, and theology.
+I can often be found in one of my favourite fitness classes at the YMCA or reading books on topics such as deconstruction, poststructuralism, queer theory, critical race theory, and theology.